alishaagupta/Dockerise-a-node.js-app/README.md

 ## Step 6: *Create Dockerfile in the same directory (Make sure Dockerfile does not have any extension with it*
-A Dockerfile contains commands that must be executed sequentially to run the application
+-A Dockerfile contains commands that must be executed sequentially to run the application

 [Dockerfile](https://github.com/alishaagupta/HelloWorld/blob/master/Dockerfile)

 ## Step 7: *Build the docker image*
-Once the Dockerfile is created build command is used to build image , The command will exceute the Dockerfile line by line
+-Once the Dockerfile is created build command is used to build image -The command will exceute the Dockerfile line by line
 ```

 $sudo docker build -t ImageName:tag .